 Main duties of the job

 The post holder will provide eating disorder services and treatment to young people and their families across North Yorkshire and York.
 The team operate out of Orca House, York and Dragon Parade Clinic, Harrogate, also providing outreach to Northallerton and Scarborough.
-The post holder will be based in York, however may be asked to travel to other bases due to service need.
+The post holder will be based in Harrogate, however may be asked to travel to other bases due to service need (namely Northallerton and York).

 The team includes clinical psychologists, family therapists,nurses, dietitians, psychiatrists and social workers.
 Therefore, the ability to work effectively within a multi-disciplinary team is a requirement.

 The post holder will provide evidence based assessment and treatment based interventions as part of the clinical eating disorder pathways, and offer input to individuals, their families and carers in a clinic setting.
 The candidate will also provide supervision, and mentorship to students and junior staff working within the team.
 The post holder will support the team with service development using the Trust's quality improvement methods .